 This course is open to brothers and sisters and will also be offered online.
 It requires sufficient Arabic skills to understand the Arabic texts covered.
 Advanced students of sacred knowledge may also apply.

-This course is due to begin mid September 2017.
+This course is due to begin on the second week of September 2017.

 Duration: 1 year, 3 classes a week (3 hours evenings)

 (A discount will be applied for taking the Advanced Theology and Jurisprudence Programs together.)

 Venue: Whitethread Institute, 329-333 High Street (2nd floor), Stratford, London E15 2TF (former site of Interlink College)

 FAQ for Advanced Islamic Theology Program